 - "Contamination is at least partially coming from the packaging and/or the bottling process itself."

-Drinking bottled water can increase your intake of them 22.5 times according to a study by Cox et al., (2019) (27): The average American may ingest between 39,000 and 52,000 particles each year but those drinking water from "bottled sources may be ingesting an additional 90,000 microplastics annually, compared to 4,000 microplastics for those who consume only tap water".
+Drinking bottled water can increase your intake of microplastics 22.5 times according to a study by Cox et al., (2019) (27): The average American may ingest between 39,000 and 52,000 particles each year but those drinking water from "bottled sources may be ingesting an additional 90,000 microplastics annually, compared to 4,000 microplastics for those who consume only tap water."

 Sustainability and Environmental Costs of Bottled Water

 As mentioned above, plastics do have an impact on the environment through the generation of toxic pollutants during their manufacture.
 But there is the additional issue of the disposal of plastics and their final environmental fate.